-This free option uses the Fastly SAN certificate's wildcard entry for global.ssl.fastly.net.
+This free option allows you to serve HTTPS traffic using an address like example.global.ssl.fastly.net.
 To use this option, add a new domain in the Fastly web interface and set up an origin server for that domain.
 You can learn more about how to do that in our guide on setting up free TLS (/guides/securing-communications/setting-up-free-tls).
+When using free TLS, all traffic is routed through Fastly's entire global network.
+If you need the ability to route traffic through specific POPs, order a paid TLS option (/guides /detailed-product-descriptions/tls-service-options).

-Q IMPORTANT: If you DNS alias your own domain (www.example.org) to the shared domain (example.global.ssl.fastly.net), a TLS name mismatch warning will appear in the browser.
+1 IMPORTANT: If you create an ALIAS record in your DNS in order to mask the Fastly shared domain (e.g. you alias www.example.com to example.com.global.ssl.fastly.net) a TLS mismatch warning will appear in the browser.
+This is because the domain on the certificate does not match the domain in the address bar.
 The only way to fix the mismatch is by ordering one of the paid TLS options.